Inpatient vs Outpatient Drug Rehab

 4. Collaborative Treatment Planning:

-• Inpatient Focus: Involve family members in the development of an aftercare plan.
+• Inpatient Focus: Involve family members in developing an aftercare plan.
 Their input can help anticipate challenges and provide insight into potential triggers or stressors that may arise post-discharge.
 A collaborative approach ensures the creation of a comprehensive, individualized plan for continued recovery.

 5. Supporting Visitation Policies:

 • Inpatient Focus: Understanding and adhering to the inpatient facility’s visitation policies is key.
-Regular family visits (when appropriate) contribute to emotional support, reassure the individual in recovery, and allow families to stay connected throughout the inpatient stay.
+Regular family visits (when appropriate) provide emotional support, reassure the individual in recovery, and help families stay connected throughout the inpatient stay.

 6. Family Involvement in Aftercare Planning:

 • Inpatient Focus: Involving family members in aftercare planning ensures that they are prepared to support the individual when they transition back to daily life.
-Their involvement helps facilitate a smooth shift from inpatient care to outpatient therapy, and provides an opportunity to discuss any ongoing needs.
+Their involvement facilitates a smooth transition from inpatient care to outpatient therapy and provides an opportunity to discuss any ongoing needs.

 7. Counseling for Family Members: